FrontEndFoxes/curriculum/workshop/minis/mini1.md

 Your app should refresh (if it doesn't, use the manual refresh button in the app preview address bar).
 Wow, that made a big change!

 ::: tip 💡
 Note the use of `<v-app>` in this template markup - this is a requirement of Vuetify and is a sure sign you'll have a Vuetify-themed app.
-We're also using a bunch of Vuetify layout elements like `v-container` and UI components like `v-card` and `v-btn`
+We're also using a bunch of Vuetify layout elements like `v-container` and UI components like `v-card` and `v-btn`.
 :::

 ## Add some data